Saturday, June 26, 2021

 Why does Twitter, and other media outlets, have different rules for Coulter than they do for the rest of us?
 Why does she get away with hate speech, and name calling?
 "She knows exactly what she is doing," Estrich says, "And she is scary as hell because of it."

 You can visit Coulter's Tweet and complain to Twitter about it.
-When I did, several other Tweets from Coulter I could add to my complaint popped up, along with suggestions that I block or mute Coulter for my comfort level.
-Tempting, tempting...meanwhile, it's ironic that smoking pot is probably exactly what she needs to turn her from Cruel to Compassionate.
+When I did, several other Tweets from Coulter I could add to my complaint popped up, along with suggestions that I block or mute her for my comfort level.
+Tempting, tempting...meanwhile, it's ironic that smoking pot is probably exactly what Coulter needs to turn her from Cruel to Compassionate.

 No comments: